 Early Intervention Program (EIP)

 The program design is developed in coordination with regular instruction and other educational programs.
+Instruction provided through the Early Intervention Program must go above and beyond the general education instruction.
+To address a specific academic skill, interventions and progress monitoring are used to target the specific skill deficit and data collection methods are used to monitor the impact of the intervention over time.
 Development and evaluation of the program involves teachers, administrators, and parents at the school level.
 The Early Intervention Program includes four components:

 - Delivery Models